|

 City of Minot street lights and intersection signals were damaged in the 2011 flood.
 City engineers identified at least 22 electrical hub feed points for lights and signals impacted by the Mouse River.

-In order to expedite repairs and better facilitate FEMA reimbursement or assistance from federal and/or state dollars to fix the affected lights and signals, the City divided the repairs into two separate categories: 1) Local streets, which are city-maintained roads and 2) Federal aid roads, which are those roads that are largely supported by budgets outside of the City of Minot.
+In order to expedite repairs and better facilitate FEMA reimbursement or assistance from federal and/or state dollars to fix the affected lights and signals, the City divided the repairs into two separate categories:

 Local Street Lighting